maxzheng/great-life-guide/README.md

 3. **Nurture your drives with positivity** for lasting happiness.
 Identify the things that drive you, express them freely and liberally, and then encourage growth positively (e.g. praise, be thankful / loving / kind, celebrate wins, smile).
-If you don't feel driven, then manually push yourself.
+If you don't feel driven, then manually push yourself until inertia takes over.
 Kids are always doing something because they are naturally driven and are not afraid to show it.
 It starts with their basic needs, like hunger.
 Then they explore the world meticulously with their senses.
 No matter the situation, they let their emotions flow freely.
 When calm, they start to satisfy their desires (e.g. eat candy, watch TV) and let their curiosity and imagination run wild.
 Finally, their love for family, friends, and things are pure, sincere, and overflowing. :heart:

 <img src="great-life-by-paige-cody.jpg">